Find Affordable College Courses

 Read full report on Geological & Earth Sciences at Western Kentucky University

-Out of the 6 schools in Kentucky that were part of this year’s ranking, Murray State University landed the # 2 spot on the list.
+A rank of #2 on this year’s list means Murray State University is a great place for geological and earth sciences students working on their bachelor’s degree.
 Murray State is a moderately-sized public school located in the town of Murray.

 Of the 6 students majoring in geology at Murray State, 83% are male and 17% are female.